agilepro/baroque/src/pages/season-2025.md

 Location to be announced.
 This season’s master class will be held in the singing category.

-### Board Members Make Music
+### Chamber Music Fund-raiser
 * Saturday, March 8

-Hosted in the private home of Brian Johnston, SCBF Board Co-President Address to be announced to attendees.
-Sponsors and donors will receive first priority.
+Hosted in a private home, Board members Brian Johnston, violin, Judy Roberts, cello, and Vlada Volkova Moran, piano will perform a  program of chamber music.
+Space is limited; sponsors and donors will receive first priority.
+Address will be provided upon reservation.

 ### Music in the Garden
 * Sunday, June 1

-Hosted in the Private Garden of SCBF Board member Judy Roberts Location to be announced to admitted attendees
+Hosted in the Private Garden of SCBF Board member Judy Roberts.
+Address will be provided upon reservation.

 Enjoy gourmet food, wine and non-alcoholic beverages while listening to music performed by local artists.
 All proceeds will benefit Santa Cruz Baroque Festival.